Cheslyn Hay

-Cheslyn Hay is a former mining village and civil parish which is contiguous with Great Wyrley and Landywood in Staffordshire, England.
-It is situated within the South Staffordshire district some 3 miles south of Cannock, 7 miles north of Walsall, 8.5 miles northeast of Wolverhampton (the closest city) and 12.5 miles south of the county town of Stafford.
-The West Midlands county border lies 2 miles to the south.
+Cheslyn Hay is a village and civil parish in the South Staffordshire district of Staffordshire, England.
+It is 3 miles south of Cannock, 10 miles north of Walsall, 9 miles northeast of Wolverhampton, and 13 miles south of Stafford.
+The village forms a built-up area with the villages and areas of Great Wyrley, Landywood, and Churchbridge.

 History

-The Hawkins family were a prominent family in the area in the 19th century.

-During the 19th century the area was known colloquially as the Wyrley Bank (in the local dialect Wyrley Bonk).
+During the 19th century, the area was known colloquially as the Wyrley Bank (in the local dialect Wyrley Bonk).

-Before World War II there was a cinema at the top of Rosemary Road, on the site much later occupied by Barts Motors.
+Before World War II there was a cinema at the top of Rosemary Road, on the site much later occupied by Barts Motors, later converted into salon.
 The housing stock has grown significantly in each post-war decade, with suburban expansion into surrounding fields.

+Salem Methodist Church stands on the High Street.
+Dating from 1855, it is a locally listed building.

+Littlewood is an area in the northern part of the civil parish of Cheslyn Hay.
+The name has been historically recorded as "Luttelwode" (1380) and in the nineteenth century as two words, Little Wood.
+Littlewood had seen an expansion of housing by the 1960s.

-Cheslyn Hay became part of an investigation into the unsolved murder in 1993 of Kuwaiti businessman Adnan al Sane when his battered severed head was found there having been thrown into the playing field of the then High School.
+Cheslyn Hay became part of an investigation into the unsolved murder in 1993 of Kuwaiti businessman Adnan al Sane, when his battered severed head was found there having been thrown into the playing field of the then High School.
 The victim, whose body was found in Manchester, had no connection with this area and despite his successful identification, the murderers were never traced.

+Governance

+Cheslyn Hay Parish Council has councillors representing the wards of Littlewood, Pinfold and South.
+The chairman is currently Steve Hollis.

+There are four representatives on South Staffordshire District Council:

 Business and industry

 Station Street is the main street with some small shops.
 A major employer in the village is B.S.
-Eaton Ltd, a manufacturer of concrete products who operate a fleet of distinctive orange trucks.
+Eaton Ltd, a manufacturer of concrete products who operates a fleet of distinctive orange trucks.
 Another large employer is PP Control & Automation Ltd, a manufacturer of automation machinery.

 Education

-The old Primary School was situated on the site bounded by Hatherton Street, Pinfold Lane, Hill Street and High Street.
-It was constructed circa 1883 and demolished in the 1990s and the land used for new housing.
-An additional modern building on the opposite side of Pinfold Lane was used for school meals and gym.
+The old Primary School was situated on the site bounded by Hatherton Street, Pinfold Lane, Hill Street, and High Street.
+It was constructed circa 1883 and demolished in the 1990s and the land was used for new housing.
+An additional modern building on the opposite side of Pinfold Lane was used for school meals and a gym.

 The village is now served by two primary schools (Glenthorne Primary School and Cheslyn Hay Primary School) and by one secondary school, Cheslyn Hay Academy.